Band Aid & Live Aid : Responding to The Critics

 At the same time, the legacy of colonialism (physical occupation) and necolonialism (occupation largely via economic means) by the West has influenced public discourse to the extent that even the best-intentioned efforts can now only ever be seen as the ‘benevolent donor-infantilised recipient’ dynamic, driven by the ‘white saviour complex’ and/or ‘white guilt’ (a term which ironically suggests that the only people who are aid donors/Western are white).

 The protagonists of Band Aid have been accused of ignorance, of ‘white saviourism’, of imposing their ways on a different culture.
 But are these criticisms reflecting of the perspective of those being accused, or those doing the accusing?
-Geldof in a 2005 interview:
+Geldof in a 2005 interview with the ABC’s Andrew Denton (link to transcript since archived by the Australian Broadcasting Corporation):

 We work on the basis of individualism, our society.
 The Africans work on a collective society, which is why we’ve always had this disconnect.
 We’ve imposed ideas on them coming from an idea of individuals that can’t possibly work.
 And we’ve never listened or looked at the way they actually achieved their society.
 But the paradox of individualism, without being too boring, is that it can only work when it works in a collective manner for the common good.
 That’s how individualism works, and that’s how, when you ask what can the individual do, working in a collective manner towards the common good, you will succeed in changing things.